victoria-kaloudis/victoria-kaloudis.github.io/README.md

     <p><em>Figure 4 - Home Screen and Pet Availability Screenshots</em></p>
 </div>

-At the Pet Availability Screen, the user can add a new pet type with available space information, or edit an existing pet type by clicking the item they would like to edit.
+At the Pet Availability Screen, users can add a new pet type with available space information or edit an existing pet type by clicking the item they want to edit.

 <div style="text-align: center;">
     <img src="Images/Pet Hotel Artifact/Add New Pet Type to DB.jpg" width="300px" title="Add New Pet Type Screenshot" />&nbsp;&nbsp;&nbsp;